neacsum/utpp/doc/achitecture.md

   CHECK (amount_chf > 0);
 }
 ``````
-At the beginning of each test the amounts are initialized by the Account_fixture
+At the beginning of each test, the amounts are initialized by the `Account_fixture`
 constructor.
 Because each test object inherits from the fixture, all members
 (or methods) of the fixture can be freely accessed during the test.

 TEST_FIXTURE macro simply defines an object that inherits from both the fixture
 and the Test object.
-Otherwise the treatment tests with fixtures is identical
+Otherwise tests with fixtures are treated same as tests without
-to the treatment of tests without fixture.
-When the test is run the maker function
+fixture.
+When the test is run the maker function invokes the object constructor
-invokes the object constructor which in turn invokes the fixture constructor
-(and the Test constructor).
+which in turn invokes the fixture constructor (and the Test constructor).

 ## Global Objects ##
 There are two global object pointers: `CurrentTest` and `CurrentReporter`.